Frequently Asked Questions

 What is mitigation?

-Mitigation is required to offset adverse impacts to the functional value of wetlands and other surface.
+Mitigation is required to offset adverse impacts to the functional value of wetlands and other surface waters.
 Mitigation types usually consist of restoration, enhancement, creation, or preservation of wetlands, other surface waters, or uplands.
 Mitigation can also be provided through participation in a mitigation bank.
-Applicants are encouraged to consult with District staff in pre-application meetings or during the application process to help identify appropriate mitigation options.
+Applicants are encouraged to consult with District staff to help identify appropriate mitigation options.

-There is no water on my property, can there still be wetlands?
+There is no water on the property, can there still be wetlands?

-Yes.
-Depending upon the location of your property, groundwater table levels, and the frequency and duration that the groundwater table stays at or near the surface, you may still have wetlands on you site.
+Depending upon the location of your property, groundwater table levels, and the frequency and duration that the groundwater table stays at or near the surface, there could be wetlands on site.
 The presence of water is only one component of a wetland.
-Other indicators include soils that are hydric or alluvial, or possess characteristics that are associated with reducing soil conditions; and vegetation typically adapted for life in saturated soils.
+Other indicators include soils that are hydric or alluvial, or possess characteristics that are associated with reducing soil conditions, and vegetation typically adapted for life in saturated soils.

 What if my project has an existing or proposed dam?

-In addition to the new requirements for operation and maintenance of the stormwater management system, if the system includes a dam as defined in Paragraph 2.0(a)27 of ERP Applicant’s Handbook Volume I (Effective Date June 28, 2024) and meets the dam thresholds specified in Subsection 2.8 of ERP Applicant’s Handbook Volume II (Effective Date June 28, 2024), the applicant is to review Subsection 8.4.5 of ERP Applicant’s Handbook Volume I (Effective Date June 28, 2024) and provide all additional information as detailed under Appendix L of the same Volume (Effective Date June 28, 2024).
+If the project includes a dam as defined in Paragraph 2.0(a)27 of ERP Applicant’s Handbook Volume I (Effective Date June 28, 2024) and meets the dam thresholds specified in Subsection 2.8 of ERP Applicant’s Handbook Volume II (Effective Date June 28, 2024), the applicant is to review Subsection 8.4.5 of ERP Applicant’s Handbook Volume I (Effective Date June 28, 2024) and provide all additional information as detailed under Appendix L of the same Volume (Effective Date June 28, 2024).
 This information also includes the submittal of Form 62-330.301(25), “Dam System Information”.

 For dams that have been given a downstream hazard potential of Significant or High Hazard, the applicant must provide an emergency action plan (EAP).
-An EAP Template is available on the Florida Department of Environmental Protection’s website by following this link – https://floridadep.gov/water/engineering-hydrology-geology/documents/emergency-action-plan-florida-dams.
+An EAP Template is available on the Florida Department of Environmental Protection’s website at https://floridadep.gov/water/engineering-hydrology-geology/documents/emergency-action-plan-florida-dams.

-For existing dams that have been given a downstream hazard potential of Significant or High Hazard, the applicant must provide a completed Form 62-330.311(4), “Condition Assessment Report for Florida Dams.”
+For projects with existing dams that have been given a downstream hazard potential of Significant or High Hazard, the applicant must provide a completed Form 62-330.311(4), “Condition Assessment Report for Florida Dams.”

 What do I do if a sinkhole forms during construction, especially within my permitted pond?